dmsilvaee/forecast-plots/README.md

-## forecast-plots
+## Wind Power Forescast
-This repository is to enhance a code in R programming language that goals to plot wind power forescasts from a dynamic ten days ahead time horizon from ten different text files with **dynamic date names**, based on the same time horizon.
+This repository is to enhance a code in R programming language that goals to plot wind power forecasts from a dynamic ten days ahead of time horizon from ten different text files with **dynamic date names**, based on the same time horizon.

-The files names follow below pattern:
+The files names follow the below pattern:

 - YYYYMMDD_standard_name